Panania

 The educational profile of Panania exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Panania lag behind regional benchmarks, with 28.3% of residents aged 15 and over holding university degrees compared to the Greater Sydney average of 38.0%.
-Bachelor degrees are most common at 19.9%, followed by postgraduate qualifications at 6.6% and graduate diplomas at 1.8%.
-Vocational credentials are also prevalent, with 31.0% of residents aged 15 and over holding such qualifications - advanced diplomas account for 11.7% and certificates for 19.3%.
-Educational participation is high in Panania, with 30.4% of residents currently enrolled in formal education.
+Educational qualifications in Panania lag behind regional benchmarks, with 28.3% of residents aged 15 years and over holding university degrees compared to 38.0% in Greater Sydney as of 2021 data.
+This gap indicates potential for educational development and skills enhancement.
+Bachelor degrees are the most common at 19.9%, followed by postgraduate qualifications (6.6%) and graduate diplomas (1.8%).
+Trade and technical skills are prominent, with 31.0% of residents aged 15 years and over holding vocational credentials – advanced diplomas (11.7%) and certificates (19.3%).

 Frequently Asked Questions - Education